HughP/dnj-corpus/README.md

 ##### Vowels

 > Eastern Dan has a rich inventory of vowel phonemes: twelve oral and nine nasal, each of which can occur as single vowels or sequences of two identical vowels.
-The velar nasal /ŋ/ is also best interpreted as a vowel (with a restricted distribution), because it occurs in the same phonotactic slot as vowels and bears tone as vowels do.1 This brings the total number of vowels to 22.
+The velar nasal /ŋ/ is also best interpreted as a vowel (with a restricted distribution), because it occurs in the same phonotactic slot as vowels and bears tone as vowels do.
+This brings the total number of vowels to 22.

 >The existing orthography contains three cases of vowel over-representation:
 <e, ɩ>: the phoneme /e/ is pronounced [ɪ] on a xH tone syllable and [e] elsewhere;